mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple UDP protocol for client/server games with dedicated servers.
+**netcode.io** is a simple connection-oriented UDP protocol for games with dedicated servers.

-Features:
+It has the following features:

 * Connection oriented protocol over UDP for n clients per-server.
 * Only authenticated clients can connect to your server.
 * Encrypted and signed communication over UDP.
 * Protection against DDoS amplification attacks.
 * Protection against packet replay attacks.

+IMPORTANT: netcode.io does not support NAT punchthrough, since it is designed for dedicated server based games only.

 # How does it work?